KashmiraNigholkar/Restaurant/README.md

-This is the restaurant website push using git commands.
+This is the restaurant website push using git commands through vs code.
 This is readme file.